 - Access to Epipen

-- The School Nurse and Food Services Director work together to provide nutritious meals for students with special dietary needs, including food allergies, diabetes, and celiac disease
+- The School Nurse and Food Services Manager work together to provide nutritious meals for students with special dietary needs, including food allergies, diabetes, and celiac disease

 - Food menu online for review